 Maximum benefit | Up to $2,500 credit per eligible student | Up to $2,000 credit per return |

-Refundable or nonrefundable | 40% of credit (refundable) | Not refundable (once the tax liability is reduced to zero, no further credit is available). |
+Nonrefundable (once the tax liability is reduced to zero, no further credit is available). |

-Limit on MAGI* for married filing jointly | Phase-out begins $160,001 phasing completely out at $180,000 | |
+Limit on MAGI* for married filing jointly | $180,000 | |

-Limit on MAGI* for single, head of household, or qualifying widow(er) | Phase-out begins $80,001 phasing complete out at $90,000 | |
+Limit on MAGI* for single, head of household, or QSS | $90,000 | |

-If married can you file a separate return? | No | |
+If married, can the taxpayer file a separate return? | No | |

-Dependent status | Cannot claim benefit if someone else can claim you as a dependent on their return. | |
+Dependent status | Cannot claim benefit if someone else can claim the taxpayer as a dependent on their return. | |

-Can you or your spouse be a nonresident alien? | No, unless the nonresident alien is treated as a resident alien for tax purposes (see Publication 519 for information on nonresident alien status) | |
+Can the taxpayer or spouse be a nonresident alien? | No, unless they are being treated as a resident alien for tax purposes.
+(See IRS Publication 519 for information on nonresident alien status.) | |

-Number of years of post-secondary education available | Only if student hasn't completed 4 years of post-secondary education before 2022 | All years of post-secondary education and for courses to acquire or improve job skills |
+Number of years of post-secondary education available | Only if the student hasn't completed 4 years of post-secondary education before the tax year | All years of post-secondary education and for courses to acquire or improve job skills |

 Number of tax years benefit available | 4 tax years per eligible student (includes any years former Hope credit claimed) | Unlimited |

-Must the credit be claimed in consecutive years? | You are not required to claim a credit for a particular year. | |
+Must the credit be claimed in consecutive years? | No, the taxpayer is not required to claim a credit for a particular year. |

 Type of program required | Student must be pursuing a degree or other recognized education credential | Student does not need to be pursuing a degree or other recognized education credential |